 Set your availability

 The settings here provide basic constraints for your time.
 You can change the opening hours for individual days (or resources).
-When appointments are crafted to begin and end at predetermined times, the system can create a clear user interface by generating predetermined time slots (or chips) that clients can click on to make an appointment.
+When appointments begin and end at predetermined times, the system can create a clear user interface by generating predetermined time slots (or chips) that clients can click on to make an appointment.
 The salon appointment schedule demo shows this type of setup.

 You can set appointments with a default length of 30 minutes and constraint the start times to every half hour by entering *:00, *:30 in the specific time option.
 This would make the system create a slot every half hour.
 If you offer treatments with differing lengths, it would be better to allow the user to click any spot on the calendar to select the required time.

 Clicking Finish creates the schedule and makes it accessible online.
 You now have a functional appointment schedule for your staff member “Kayla”.
 You can create similar resource schedules for each of your staff members, say “Mary” and “John”.
 Click on New Schedule wizard icon and then you can create identical schedule settings with “Duplicate Schedule: Make a copy of Schedule Kayla” option.

 Once your individual resource schedules for your staff members “Kayla”, “John” and “Mary” are set up, move on to the next step.